prometheus/prometheus/GOVERNANCE.md

 ### Other matters

 Any matter that needs a decision, including but not limited to financial matters, may be called to a vote by any member if they deem it necessary.
-For private or personal matters discussion and voting takes place on the [team mailing list][team], otherwise on the [developer mailing list][devs].
+For financial, private or personnel matters discussion and voting takes place on the [team mailing list][team], otherwise on the [developer mailing list][devs].

 ## Voting